elizabethmcd/metabolisHMM/README.md

 2. A new view of the tree of life.
 L. Hug et al. _Nature Microbiology_.
 2016.

-All credit for the concatenation script goes to John Nylander, as it works very nicely and quickly for these purposes.

 The code and released HMM profiles are free to use for any purposes.
 Feel free to submit an issue with any questions or something I glaringly did wrong!